ddttom/iCal/README.md

   - **Multiple Views**: Seamlessly switch between Month, Week, Day, and List views.
   - **View Persistence**: Automatically remembers your last selected view across sessions.
   - **Dark Mode**: Built-in dark theme support with a toggle switch for comfortable viewing in low-light environments.
-  - **Interactive Elements**: Floating Action Button (FAB) and Header Buttons for quick event creation, modal forms for adding/editing events, and toast notifications.
+  - **Interactive Elements**: Floating Action Button (FAB) and Header Buttons for quick event creation, modal forms for adding/editing events, and a console-style error overlay for debugging.
   - **Real-time Search & Filtering**: Instant text search and date range filtering.
   - **Event Management**: View details, edit existing events (with Cancel/Delete actions), and delete events directly from the UI with a custom confirmation modal.
   - **Raw Data Inspection**: View the underlying iCal data for any event using the "View Raw" feature.